ahmadalli/public-notes/docs/netherlands/legally-settling-in.md

 ### Phone Number

 You need a phone number to be able to do a lot of things like opening a bank account.
 You can start with a prepaid sim card from [Lebara](https://mobile.lebara.com/nl/en) or [Lyca](https://www.lycamobile.nl/en/).
-You can find more information about this in the [Phone Number](phone-number.md) section.
+You can switch to a better plan later after you've got your [bank account](#bank-account).

 ### Bank Account